ni/niveristand-aim-arinc664-custom-device/Docs/Theory of Operations/Theory of Operations.md

 ## Execution Units

 This custom device consists of several Execution Units and Factories, and this section details the execution mode and responsibilities of each.
+All Execution Units consist of VIs that define steps in which an Execution Unit is brought up and brought down.
+See below for more details on what logic is executing in each of these steps per Execution Unit.

 ![EngineLibrary](Screenshots/EngineLibrary.png)